-England is expected to benefit from 300 miles of new footpaths and cycle track which will encourage 30 million more journeys by bike or foot and will lead to 43,000 less sick days a year to ease pressure on the NHS24.
+England is expected to benefit from 300 miles of new footpaths and cycle track from Active Travel Funding allocation between 2020 and 2025.
+This will encourage 30 million more journeys by bike or foot and will lead to 43,000 less sick days a year to ease pressure on the NHS24.
 This is beneficial as physical inactivity directly contributes to 1 in 6 deaths in the UK and costs £7.4bn a year 25.